How do I get started?

 - Decide who you would like to interview.
-Please take a look at the "Prospective Interviewee List" tab, which features a non-exhaustive list of potential interviewees along with their institutional affiliations.
-Is there someone you already have a strong connection with?
 Take a look at the "Home" tab to understand the context for these interviews and how the interviews will be used.

 - Contact Tara McGowan and Victoria Lyon Bestor at firstname.lastname@example.org to discuss your idea and confirm if anyone else may be interviewing that person.
 Submission instructions will be provided at that point.

 - Contact the potential interviewee and ask if they would mind being interviewed for the project.
 Explain what the project is and how the interview will be used.